gitschon/DefaultRoute/README.md

 # DefaultRoute
-This script will allow you automatically switch to the backup internet provider if the main provider is down
+This script will allow you switch automatically to the backup internet provider if the main provider is down.